marciogranzotto/addon-transmission-nas/transmission/README.md

 Your OpenVPN username.

-### Option: `openvpn_config`
+### Option: `openvpn_password`

 Your OpenVPN password.

 ## Embedding into Home Assistant

 This addon supports ingress, thus it can simply be integrated into Home Assistant without having to forward any additional ports.
 Here is an example configuration:

 ```yaml
 transmission: